-6.2 Area to build and to export a model to Flux® SKEW environment
+6.2 Area to build and to export a model to Flux® SKEW environment.

-6.3 Particularities in building and to exporting a model to Flux® SKEW environment
+6.3 Particularities in building and to exporting a model to Flux® SKEW environment.

-A user who wants to build and export a model to Flux[®] SKEW must follow the same steps and recommendations as with the function "FLUX 2D".
+A user who wants to build and export a model to Flux® SKEW must follow the same steps and recommendations as with the function "FLUX 2D".

-The main particularity of function "FLUX SKEW" is in case a continuous stator or rotor skew is used, that the "Skew number of layers" is an input, that must be defined.
+The main particularity of function "FLUX SKEW" is that the "Skew number of layers" is an input, that must be defined.
 Its default value is 3.